phobos2077/fo2_ecco/docs/ecco_readme.txt

 - New ammo types for existing calibers: 12ga Slugs, "special" 12ga ammo, .223AP, 7.62mm AP, 14mm JHP.

-> NEW WEAPONS:
-- Taser (stuns enemies from a short distance)
-- one .44 Magnum weapon
-- one 14mm automatic weapon
-- 40mm grenade launchers (two types) with two types of grenades
-- Late-game non-firearm weapons: one "unarmed", a spear weapon, a sledge weapon, two throwing weapons
-- A new craftable grenade

 > GUNS:
-- New gun for .44 Magnum and 14mm calibers to add variety and make these calibers feel "complete".
+- New guns for .44 Magnum and 14mm calibers to add variety and make these calibers feel "complete".
 - Reload now costs 4 AP up from 2.
 This makes magazine capacity a much bigger factor.
 - Shotgun Shells: much more deadly against unarmored critters, but cannot penetrate heavy armor and limited in range (but Slugs can!).
 - Sawed off shotgun have a duplet (burst) firing mode with single shot animation and correct death animations.